JacKooDesu/Unity-Method-Catcher/README.md

 ## Known issue

 - Not compatible with project which has imported mono.cecil
-- Assembly reference missing when using vscode (intellisense won't work with HarmonyLib)
+- Harmony auto reference missing when using vscode with omnisharp(fixed: modified target framework version to 4.7.2 manually)
 - Editor GUI still buggy if array element is greater than 1